Work in the UK

 To open a bank account in the UK, you’ll need to have already received your National Insurance number.
 You’ll also need to have proof of residency, such as bills in your name, and also proof of income from work.
 It may also be useful to have a letter from your home bank stating how long you have been an account holder and that you are in good credit.

-Another, easier option would be to purchase a UK account starter package from a travelling company before you leave home.
+Another, an easier option would be to purchase a UK account starter package from a travelling company before you leave home.
 Both First Contact and Travel to Work offer such packages.

 The most commonly used banks in the UK include: